 Do you think the fresh fruit you buy at farmer’s markets is not processed?
-We don’t often consider it, but even a straightforward apple frequently goes through a washing and perhaps a waxing procedure before it reaches the market or shop.
-Even the veggies you grow yourself likely undergo processing (such as washing, cutting, frying, or heating) before you can consume them.
+We don’t often consider it, but even a straightforward apple undergoes a washing process.
+Additionally, it may also go through a waxing procedure before reaching the market or shop.
+Even the veggies you grow yourself likely undergo food process (such as washing, cutting, frying, or heating) before you can consume them.
 Before being consumed, almost every food is prepared in some form.

 Food processing: What is it?